 The demand for carbon offsets will increase in the coming years.
 Companies try to buy credits to meet their climate and sustainability goals, offsetting emissions they can't reduce on their own.

-To seize the opportunity of this business, a startup is growing large quantities of algae (to extract CO2 from the atmosphere) to settle them on the ocean floor, capture carbon for millennia and sell carbon offsets.
+To seize this business opportunity, a startup is growing large quantities of algae (to extract CO2 from the atmosphere) to settle on the ocean floor, capture carbon for millennia, and sell the carbon offsets.

 When Adam Baske he was a boy he wanted to become a fisherman: he lived on the shores of Lake Michigan, and sea bass and carp were everyday stuff.
 Today, decades later, Baske is CEO of Running Tide, a company that has just entered the carbon offsets market.